Client API Keys

 - allowed scopes

 Kartorium emails the recipient a delivery link.
-If email delivery fails, the admin page still shows the delivery link so the super admin can copy it manually.
-The raw API key is not shown on the admin page.
+If email delivery fails, Kartorium can provide the delivery link through a secure approved channel.
+The raw API key is only shown to the recipient during reveal.

 Calling the Client API